vortexint/Rippy/README.md

 # Rippy
- A very web scraper utility with easy configuration aimed at dataset building.
+ A very simple web scraper utility with easy configuration aimed at dataset building.